simoneacker/Shorecrest-Connect/README.md

 # Shorecrest-Connect App

-The Shorecrest-Connect App is an iOS application that will offer students with many features related to ASB and extracurricular activities.
+The Shorecrest-Connect App is an iOS application built for the purpose of easy inter-student communication and access to activities information.
 The app was developed by Simon Acker with help from the Computer Science Club at Shorecrest High School.

 ## Getting Started